soulexporter/ring-of-fire-sharing/README.md

 # Tools

 ## Add/Remove direct peers
+When joining another ring your node will have 2 new relevant direct peers.
 To avoid editing the JSON configuration or running the `config.sh` script again.
 You can use the following scripts to add/remove peers:

 `./addPeer.sh PUBLIC_KEY`